Analyzing Crown Proptech Acquisitions (NYSE:CPTK) and Resideo Technologies (NYSE:REZI)

 Analyst Ratings

-This is a breakdown of recent ratings and target prices for Resideo Technologies and Crown Proptech Acquisitions, as reported by MarketBeat.
+This is a breakdown of current ratings and recommmendations for Crown Proptech Acquisitions and Resideo Technologies, as provided by MarketBeat.

 |Sell Ratings